MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 For .NET methods, it's better to pass the exact type expected using a type casts where needed.
 Without exact types, PowerShell can select the wrong method overload.
-And, new method overloads added in future versions of .NET can break existing code.
+Also, new method overloads added in future versions of .NET can break existing code.
 For an extreme example of this problem, see this [Stack Overflow question][11].